FOCUS ON THE JOY

 4. Helps to identify what makes us happy

-Keeping a gratitude journal enables us to establish what makes us happy.
-With this, we can identify if any themes are emerging.
-Happiness triggers may be as simple as going for a walk or relaxing with a book.
-Once you’re aware you can make space for them and ensure they’re always present in your life.
+Keeping a gratitude journal enables us to establish what makes us happy and with this, we can identify if any themes are emerging.
+Happiness triggers may be as simple as going for a walk or relaxing with a book, once you’re aware you can make space for them and ensure they’re always present in your life.
 Further reading: five everyday rituals for a calm and mindful day.

 5. Provides a daily moment of calm

-Many of us lead busy lives with limited time to relax and reflect.
-By keeping a gratitude journal, we can create a positive daily habit giving ourselves some much-needed attention.
+Many of us lead busy lives with limited time to relax and reflect, but by keeping a gratitude journal, we can create a positive daily habit giving ourselves some much-needed attention.
 This is especially beneficial if we spend our time helping others because it gives us a moment to look inward.
 Personal reflection can be extremely insightful and it enables us to get the very best from our lives.